rycolab/aclpub2/README.md

       start_time: Optional start time of the paper slot as an ISO datestring.
       end_time: Optional start time of the paper slot as an ISO datestring.
 ```

+## Handbook generation
+The script allows the generation of three different types of Handbook:
+- Full Handbook (it includes all details about the program, including posters, virtual poster sessions and workshops)
+- Small Handbook (it includes only detail about the program of the main conference)
+- Poster and Demos Guide (it includes only the details about posters and demos, including virtual poster sessions)

+The scripts to generate the handbook accept as input a set of `.yml` files and directories.